 Mithat’s Maxim #294: “People eventually do what they are rewarded for doing.”

-As corporations increasingly embrace metrics-oriented performance evaluations, the pressure on those subject to them to produce the desired metric increases.
+As corporations increasingly embrace metrics-oriented performance evaluation, the pressure on those subject to them to produce the desired metric increases.
 Supporting this is a clear delineation of “my” versus “your” responsibilities.
 The consequences of this on the relationship between the “my” and “your” camps in a project should be pretty obvious.

 If you want to do Great Things, let go of metrics-based management.